Jacob-Porter/CS312_MinecraftServer/README.md

    ```
 7) This should create and set up your EC2 instance with a VPC, subnet, security group, gateway, and Elastic IP; pull your Minecraft server file from your S3 bucket; and start your Minecraft server file automatically. *(It may take a couple of minutes for the Minecraft server file to finish setting up!)*
 8) You should see output listing the EC2 instance's IP address.
 This can be used to connect via Minecraft or to scan using tools such as `nmap` at port 25565.
-9) To takedown your minecraft server, run the following and say "yes" when prompted:
+9) To terminate your minecraft server, run the following and say "yes" when prompted:
    ```bash
    terraform destroy
    ```